loda-lang/loda-lang.github.io/list6.markdown

 * [A313802](https://oeis.org/A313802) ([program](/edit/?oeis=313802)): Coordination sequence Gal.6.209.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313803](https://oeis.org/A313803) ([program](/edit/?oeis=313803)): Coordination sequence Gal.6.210.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313831](https://oeis.org/A313831) ([program](/edit/?oeis=313831)): Coordination sequence Gal.6.328.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313835](https://oeis.org/A313835) ([program](/edit/?oeis=313835)): Coordination sequence Gal.5.299.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313836](https://oeis.org/A313836) ([program](/edit/?oeis=313836)): Coordination sequence Gal.3.23.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313837](https://oeis.org/A313837) ([program](/edit/?oeis=313837)): Coordination sequence Gal.6.618.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313862](https://oeis.org/A313862) ([program](/edit/?oeis=313862)): Coordination sequence Gal.6.354.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.